ChengHsiangLu/pm566-fall2022-labs_Sam/lab10/README.md

 ## Exercise 2

-Retrive the actor ID, first name, and last name for actors whose last name equals ‘WILLIAMS’ or ‘DAVIS’.
+Retrieve the actor ID, first name, and last name for actors whose last name equals ‘WILLIAMS’ or ‘DAVIS’.

 ``` r